TheoryInPractice/structural-rounding/README.md

 See example.py if you'd like to write code that makes use of our structural rounding algorithms.

+## Compiling

+To compile, first edit ```PYTHON_DIR``` in the Makefile to match the installation directory of Python on your machine.
+On linux machines, this should be as simple as changing the version number.
+Run ```make python``` to compile the code.

 ## Generating Synthetic Graphs

 Compile the generator by running ```make compile```.